Data Recovery Case Studies and Technical Write-Ups

 - Using

-- For photographers, EXIF-based sorting quickly restores usable organization.
+- For carved photos that have no metadata, EXIF-date sorting quickly restores usable organization.

 Recovering Data from 23 Unreadable CDs Using Multi-Drive ddrescue and DMDE